JustusBraitinger/Autodesk-Fusion-360-MCP-Server/README.md

-## Claude Usage
-Insert this in Claude dev Settings
+# Connect to Claude

+Go into the Claude Settings and click on developer
+Click edit Config
+Edit your JSON like below.
+Just change the Path to your path.
 ```bash

 {